mjones1818/Flight-Info/README.md

 # Flight Info

-Flight info is a command line application to get information about all flights overhead a specific location or all airport activity.
+Flight info is a command line application used to get information about all flights overhead a specific location or all airport activity.
 The flights overhead function takes either a zipcode or city as an input and returns a list of all flights currently over that location.
 Flights by airport will show all flights that have recently arrived, are enroute or are scheduled to fly to the specified airport.

 ## Summary